martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 Practicing pytorch and pandas (with sql lik querying logic) is one of the key goals of this project.

+## Necessary packages
+The following are absolutely necessary python packages needed for this project (extreme common packages like sys, os, numpy, and so on will not be listed) (fill in):
+* kaggle (for downloading raw data)
+* pandas (for data extraction and transformation)
+* pytorch (for data loading, model creation, and training; Depending on your GPU hardware, the detailed set up of pytorch, cuda, and (or) rocm might alter greatly)
+* optuna (for fine tuning)
+* sklearn, statsmodel, pingouin, scipy (for EDA, and base line model)
+* matplotlib (for visualization)
+* joblib (for parallel computing)

 ## ETL pipeline

 One can run the py file "./ETLpipeline/Default_Extract_Transform.py" to download raw data from kaggle, and then extract and transform raw data into processed data that will be used in model training.
 This process contains, in order: